-Homosexuality among the waroks, among indang dance groups, and probably among students at "pesantren" (Islamic boarding schools) has a long history in Indonesia.
+Homosexuality among the waroks, among indang dance groups, and probably among students at pesantren Islamic boarding schools, has a long history in Indonesia.
 Research about the world of gemblak, which is now a non-monogamous one, is most developed.

-This is not a circumsion ceremony.
-A 12-year-old boy wears a batik sarong, a watch on his left wrist and expensive sandals.
+This is not a circumcision ceremony.
+A 12-year-old boy wears a stylish batik sarong, a watch on his left wrist and expensive sandals.
 His face is clean.
 He talks and walks a bit like a girl.
-He always has some cigarettes in his pocket.
+He always has some cigarettes in his pocket, to give out as gifts.
 Sometimes he also wears sun-glasses.
 One or several muscular men guard him.

 That is the sight that can only be seen in Ponorogo, East Java.
-That boy is a gemblak - a name that has no connection at all with circumsion ceremony, though it has something to do with sexuality.
+That boy is a gemblak - a name that has no connection at all with circumcision ceremony, though it has something to do with sexuality.
 And the boy's guards are the waroks.

 The existence of gemblak and warok began because of this belief: do not touch women if you want to be magically powerful.
 So, to satisfy their sexual needs while gaining their magical power, the waroks from Ponorogo look for boys to be their lovers.
 Since then, the tradition of gemblak-keeping began to exist.
-This tradition (homosexuality) has been known in this area for a very very long time, long before the Americans were terorized by AIDS or the Pope's resentment toward homosexuals.
+This homosexual tradition has been known in this area for a very very long time, long before the Americans were terrorized by AIDS or the Pope's resentment toward homosexuals.